Spark Pay Review

 Overall, I’m impressed by the level of customer service provided here.
 Capital One has dedicated some substantial resources, and it shows.
 For me, the proof is in the pudding – and the pudding is the lack of complaints and attacks to be found on the web.
 Of the small number of complaints you’ll find for Spark Pay, only a few cite poor customer service – the complete opposite of Square.
 Even PayPal Here gets a solid number of complaints about quality of service.

 I can tell you, however, that Spark Pay has zero complaints on Ripoff Reports and other similar complaint sites.
-App services like Google Play (where the app has a 3.7-star rating) and Apple’s iTunes Store (where it has a 3-star rating for all versions) have provided forums for software and overall service complaints, though, and you can find a handful of reviews elsewhere.
+App stores like Google Play (where the app has a 3.7-star rating on 537 ratings) and Apple’s iTunes Store (where it has a 3.5-star rating for all versions, based on 130 reviews) have provided forums for software and overall service complaints, though, and you can find a handful of reviews elsewhere.
 The following issues have cropped up most frequently: